 1. Every ticket includes a reusable 325ml plastic pot glass which has been sourced from Globelet.
 Simply rinse and reuse your cup throughout the day at our free water stations (may as well hydrate with some H2O while you're there).

 2. No plastic straws - sip, don't suck!
 You don't need a straw to enjoy a water, soft drink or cocktail, and you certainly don't need one for a beer, cider or wine so we've banned them altogether.
 Hurrah!

-- no plastic knives, forks, spoons or plates - we’ll use recyclable cutlery and packaging when serving food
+3. No plastic knives, forks, spoons or plates.
+We've asked all our foodies to offer recyclable cutlery and packaging when serving up your nosh.

-Beer InCider has also partnered with Translink to provide free public transport to and from the festival.
-Simply show your pre-purchased ticket or festival wristband when boarding any Translink bus or Queensland Rail City Network train service.
-Free travel begins four hours before gates open and concludes four hours after the festival each day.
-Not available on Airtrain, CityCat, ferry or tram services.
-Find out more about getting to the festival here.
+11. Beer InCider continues to partner with Translink to provide free public transport to and from the festival, included in your ticket price.
+Simply show your pre-purchased ticket or festival wristband when boarding any Translink bus or Queensland Rail City Network train service (not available on Airtrain, CityCat, ferry or tram services).
+How does that help the environment?
+Less cars on the road.
+Bingo!

 Sound like your kind of festival?
 Purchase your tickets now.